 - Make a household or family financial plan with charitable giving as a specific line item in your budget: When charitable giving is an integral part of your budget, you will no longer need to pull funds for your gifts from other line items in your household budget.

 - Automate your charitable giving: Rather than making a charitable contribution in one lump sum at the end of the year, which is a time that you are more likely to feel already as if your budget is being spread thin, you should consider making regular donations to specific charities through debit or credit card payments.
 Automating the charitable giving process, like paying your bills, can make it more routine and keep you on track with your giving goals.

-- Increase your giving annually: When you gradually increase your charitable giving by a percentage or incremental amount yearly, you have an opportunity to provide more over time.
+- Increase your giving annually: When you gradually increase your giving by a percentage or incremental amount yearly for donating to charity, you have an opportunity to provide more over time.

 Realize and Take Advantage of Available Tax Benefits

 - Remember that donating cash is not the only way that you can give: Giving other types of assets such as stocks, bonds, and mutual funds offers the potential to give more and realize significant tax benefits.